 The Benefits of Connecting Youths and Seniors

-• An opportunity for both young and old to learn new skills
+An opportunity for both young and old to learn new skills and transfer knowledge

-• An occasion where both seniors and youths can feel motivated and inspired
+An occasion where both parties can feel motivated and inspired and gain a sense of purpose

 • An opportunity for the elderly to learn about modern technology